coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 **To Develop:** 441,000 gp; 9 days; 17,640 XP.
 Seeds: *life* (DC 27),
 *transform* (DC 21).
-Factors: change creature type to aberration (+5 DC); add worm that walks' spell-like, extraordinary, and supernatural abilities (+40 DC).
-Mitigating factors: increase casting time by 10 minutes (--20 DC); increase casting time by 7 days (--14 DC).
+Factors: change creature type to aberration (+5 DC); add worm that walks’ spell-like, extraordinary, and supernatural abilities (+40 DC).
+Mitigating factors: increase casting time by 10 minutes (–20 DC); increase casting time by 7 days (–14 DC).

 When this spell is cast, worms or maggots slither and crawl their way inexorably toward the corpse touched.
 Over the course of the next week,